timescale/docs/tutorials/energy-data/index.md

 This tutorial uses sample energy consumption data to show you how to construct queries for time-series data.
-The analysis you do in this tutorial is similar to the kind of analysis civic organizations use to do things like plan new roads and public services.
+The analysis you do in this tutorial is similar to the kind of analysis households might use to do things like plan their solar installation, or optimize their energy use over time.

 It starts by teaching you how to set up and connect to a Timescale database, create tables, and load data into the tables using `psql`.